simylein/minecraft-server/README.md

 ```
 To exit the screen terminal type Ctrl+A and Ctrl+D
 ## server commands
-Your minecraft server can understand certain commands.
+Your minecraft server can understand certain commands. <br>
-I will explain some of them to you.
+I will explain some of them to you. <br>
 adding someone to your whitelist so he/she can join your server.
 ```
 whitelist add ${playername}